drexlerd/Loki/README.md

 ### Private Constructors

-Loki ensures the controlled creation of PDDL objects through a factory to ensure uniqueness.
+Loki ensures the controlled creation of PDDL objects through a factory to ensure uniqueness (up to reordering).
+Uniqueness ensures other important properties such as efficient hashing (just take the pointer!) and comparison for equality (just compare the pointers) or the detection of structurally equivalent problems.

 ### Shared Owners vs. Single Owner of PDDL objects